Oxford Rugby League

 Oxford Rugby League was a semi-professional rugby league club based in Oxford, England.
 The club was formed in 2012 and joined League 1 in 2013, playing for five seasons before agreeing to merge with Gloucestershire All Golds following the 2017 season, resulting in both clubs exiting the league in order to form a new club, Bristol Rugby League, which intended to enter League 1 from the 2019 season.
-However, when this didn't happen, All Golds continued on its own in the southern league, leaving Oxford to simply fold.
+However, when this did not happen, All Golds continued on its own in the southern league, leaving Oxford to simply fold.

 History

 1976–1993: Early clubs

 Oxford University has had a rugby league side since 1976 and has been competing in the annual Rugby League Varsity Match against Cambridge since 1981.

 Grassroots rugby league began with the Oxford Sharks, formed in association with the Oxford University team.
 The Sharks dissolved in 1993, but the amateur Oxford Cavaliers were formed three years later.